spotify/heroic/docs/content/_docs/config.md

 # When true, any limits applied will be reported as a failure.
 failOnLimits: <bool> default = false

-# hreshold for defining a "small" query, measured in pre-aggregation sample size.
+# Threshold for defining a "small" query, measured in pre-aggregation sample size.
 smallQueryThreshold: <int> default = 200000
 ```